The key to marketing success is getting the right message in front of the right person at the right time.

 Target people who have engaged with your Facebook events.
 Perhaps someone claims an interest in your event, you might want to retarget them, to remind them to actually show up.

 It’s relatively easy to set up Facebook custom audiences.
-In this video below, I walk you through what you need to do.
+Here’s how you do it:

 If you’re looking to create website custom audiences, you need to ensure you have the Facebook pixel installed on your website.